Marty Jackley: EB-5 Scandal

-EB-5 was a national investor-visa program which granted green cards to undocumented immigrants and their families who have invested $500,000 in approved but not guaranteed investments.
-South Dakota and Vermont were the only states that managed EB-5 funds through a state controlled entity.
+EB-5 was a national investor-visa program that granted green cards to undocumented immigrants and their families who have invested $500,000 in approved but not guaranteed investments.
+South Dakota and Vermont were the only states that managed EB-5 funds through a state-controlled entity.

 On October 20, 2013, Richard Benda died from a gunshot wound.
-Approximately a month and a half later Jackley stated that the death was a suicide.
+Approximately a month and a half later, Jackley stated that the death was a suicide.
 Initially it was questioned how a man could kill oneself with a shotgun.
-Then an updated attorney general's report said that a stick was used without explanation.
+An updated attorney general's report said, without any explanation, that a stick was used.
 Benda had served as Governor Mike Rounds director of economic development.
-Nearly 3 years after Benda's death, Jackley charged Joop Bollen relating to the EB-5 scandal with five felony counts of unauthorized disposal of personal property to security interest.
+Nearly 3 years after Benda's death, Jackley charged Joop Bollen with five felony counts of unauthorized disposal of personal property to security interest.
 In February 2017, Bollen pleaded guilty to one count and was sentenced to a $2,000 fine and two years of probation.